QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 * a function that expresses the demand for real balances of government printed money as an inverse function of the public's expected rate of inflation

 * an exogenous sequence of rates of growth of the money supply.
-The money supply grows because the government is printing it to finance some of its expenditures
+The money supply grows because the government  prints  it to pay for goods and services

 * an equilibrium condition that equates the demand for money to the supply